imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 F-statistic: 7.866e+04 on 1 and 49 DF,  p-value: < 0.00000000000000022
 ```

-This case is a clear example of a very strong trend, indicating that we estimate the slope coefficient `a` (the marginal cost of `EXP` for `geth`) well.
+This case is a clear example of a very strong trend, indicating that we estimate the slope coefficient `a` (the marginal cost of `EXP`) well.

 In our results, all OPCODEs for all environments have their models well fitted.